databrew/bk/scripts/se_metadata/README.md

 ### `household_data`

-What follows are the acceptable values / formats for each variable in the `individual_data.csv` table.
+What follows are the acceptable values / formats for each variable in the `household_data.csv` table.

 - `hhid`: an integer